Napoli draw blank in Milan amid heightened security

-Napoli defender Kalidou Koulibaly returned from the two-match ban he received at the San Siro a month ago after being targeted by racist chanting by Inter Milan fans.
+Napoli defender Kalidou Koulibaly returned from the two-match ban he received a month ago after being targeted by racist chanting by Inter Milan fans at the same San Siro stadium.

-Anti-riot police took up positions around the San Siro as part of stringent security measures Saturday, and the match took place without incident apart from some anti-Neapolitan songs before the game.
+Anti-riot police took up positions around the San Siro as part of stringent security measures Saturday, but the match took place without incident apart from some anti-Neapolitan songs beforehand.

 Napoli's Lorenzo Insigne also returned from suspension and formed a four-man attacking line-up along with Dries Mertens, Arkadiusz Milik and Jose Callejon.

 "It was a totally different atmosphere and this is what we want to see in the stands.
 I applaud all the fans," said Ancelotti.

 Italian Interior Minister Matteo Salvini said it had been the right decision not to limit ticket sales or access to the stadium.

 "Happy that #MilanNapoli was played nice and quiet, outside and inside the stadium," tweeted Salvini, a passionate AC Milan fan.

 On the pitch most of the action occurred in the final half an hour.

 Napoli finished with ten men after Fabian Ruiz received a second yellow card in injury time for a disputed handball, with Ancelotti banished from the sidelines for swearing.